magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37897-incorrect-redirect-when-customers-try-to-add-products-with-options-from-recently-viewed-widget.md

 <ins>Expected results</ins>:

-You are redirected to product details page to choose the options.
+You are redirected to the product details page to choose the options.

 <ins>Actual results</ins>:

-You are redirected to product listing page.
+You are redirected to the product listing page.

 ## Apply the patch